lautenba/ADA_pADAwan_Project/README.md

 # A list of internal milestones up until project milestone 2
 Add here a sketch of your planning for the next project milestone.

-Import dataset
+Import datasets/ Learn to use the cluster (we probably won't use it)

+Study the datasets and choose the essential information

+Scrap the datasets (such as the Cooking recipes)

-Filter dataset (keep interseting and useful data)
+Filter dataset (keep interesting and useful data)

 Clean the data (adapt each value of the resulting data to fit in our functions)

 Analyse (the correctness of our solution, the possible misintepretations and the limitations of our dataset)

 Predict good recipes (optional)

+Creation of the poster

+Preparation for the presentation

 # Questions for TAa